Siapran/parens-8/README.md

 * `(when cond a b)`, for conditionals, aka `(function() if cond then return a else return b end end)()` (think of it as a Lua `cond and a or b` ternary that supports multiple return values)
 * `(quote expr)`, for preventing an expression from being evaluated.

 Note that `"foo"` is translated into `(quote foo)` by the parser.
-You can also create lua arrays and `nil` this way: `(quote (1 2 3))`, `(quote)`
+You can also create Lua arrays and `nil` this way: `(quote (1 2 3))`, `(quote)`

-While it's possible to write [an entire game](./examples/baloonbomber_v3.p8) in parens-8, it's best to keep most of your code as plain lua.
+While it's possible to write [an entire game](./examples/baloonbomber_v3.p8) in parens-8, it's best to keep most of your code as plain Lua.
 Use parens-8 for code that you know is stable, and where performance isn't critical.
 We'll elaborate on performance and use cases further ahead.

 ## Parens-8 versions